We cover legal analytics data and reports for legal team management for the chief legal officer, general counsel, deputy

 Tracking external legal spend is the first (and most crucial) step to managing it.
 In the past, legal teams were able to get by using spreadsheets to track spend.
 But, the process was time-consuming and often entailed manually sifting through paper invoices, scrutinizing line items, and bucketing costs into appropriate categories.
 At month or quarter end, these spreadsheets had to be laboriously manipulated to identify trends or garner any type of valuable insights.
 Let’s be clear, this is not what we mean by tracking spend.

 2. Set billing guidelines

-Billing guidelines are another great resource for helping legal departments manage their external spend.
+Billing guidelines are another great resource for helping in-house legal departments manage their external spend.
 Focused on transparency for both the legal department and its law firms, the primary purpose of billing guidelines is set clear and consistent expectations for how your law firms should work with you.
-They detail how you expect matters to be staffed, how invoices should be submitted, which fees and expenses the legal department will pay for, and much more.
+They detail how you expect legal matters to be staffed, how invoices should be submitted, which fees and expenses the legal department will pay for, and much more.

 Billing guidelines are not one-size-fits-all and shouldn’t only be reserved for larger legal departments.
 They can provide value at nearly any stage as they allow you to: